-Southern California Health Institute does not rovide English as a second language instruction.
-Students must be proficient in all areas of the English language, including speaking, reading, writing and oral comprehension.
-Demonstration proficiency is satisfied English documenting successful completion of high school or equivalent.
+Southern California Health Institute does not provide English as a second language instruction.
+Students must be proficient in all areas of the English language, including speaking, reading, writing, and oral comprehension.
+Demonstration of English proficiency is satisfied by documenting successful completion of high school or equivalent.